ManalShehri/Casting-agency/README.md

 Role  | Access permission
 ------------- | -------------
-Casting Assistant  | - view actors and movies
+Casting Assistant  | view actors and movies
-Casting Director  | - All permissions a Casting Assistant has and… - Add or delete an actor from the database - Modify actors or movies
-Executive Producer  | - All permissions a Casting Director has and… -Add or delete a movie from the database
+Casting Director  | All permissions a Casting Assistant has + Add or delete an actor & Modify actors or movies Executive Producer  | All permissions a Casting Director has + Add or delete a movie

 ## Getting Started